akoul/Modsecurity-Snort/README.md

 2. Send the remaining fields to libmodsecurity for processing.

-3. Build the connector to utilise the interface.
+3. Check for bugs

 #Disclaimer
-This is an early example of snort inspector.
-You can change the file name and location along with corresponding changes in the Makefile.
+This is an basic example of ModSecurity-snort connector.
+More functionalities to be added later.